Wendy-Ying/Wendy-Ying/README.md

 ✨ Major in **Information Engineering** under the Department of Electronic and Electrical Engineering.

-👀 My current research interests are SLAM and CV.
+👀 My current research interests are SLAM, CV, and AI, especially Active SLAM.

 📫 Reach me: 12210159@mail.sustech.edu.cn